 College of Medicine:

-International Emergency Medicine Fellowship Director
+Associate Professor of Emergency Medicine & International Emergency Medicine Fellowship Director

 For further information regarding this fellowship and application process, please contact:

-Stacey Chamberlain MD
+Stacey Chamberlain MD, MPH

 College of Medicine:

-International Emergency Medicine Co-Fellowship Director
+Professor of Emergency Medicine & International Emergency Medicine Fellowship Associate Director